Optimize

 Why is Free T4 (only if TSH is abnormal) relevant?

-TSH reflects what the brain thinks the thyroid should do; free T4 reflects what the thyroid is actually producing.
-Together they unpack where a thyroid problem sits and how significant it is — which is exactly why free T4 is added when TSH is abnormal.
-The classic pattern of primary hypothyroidism is: elevated TSH with a low or low-normal free T4.
-When TSH is high but free T4 is still normal, the picture is subclinical hypothyroidism — the thyroid is still compensating but the pituitary is already pushing harder.
-When both TSH and free T4 are low, the picture points toward a pituitary problem (secondary hypothyroidism).
-A suppressed TSH with an elevated free T4 signals hyperthyroidism; with a normal free T4 it is subclinical hyperthyroidism.
-For people already on thyroid hormone replacement (levothyroxine), free T4 alongside TSH is the primary follow-up marker for whether the dose is well calibrated.
-In some people whose symptoms persist despite normal TSH and free T4, free T3 may add value, because T4-to-T3 conversion varies considerably between individuals (partly driven by DIO2 gene variants).
+TSH reflects what your brain thinks the thyroid should do; free T4 reflects what the thyroid is actually producing.
+Together they reveal where a problem sits and how significant it is — exactly why free T4 is added once TSH is abnormal.
+The classic pattern of an underactive thyroid: a high TSH with a low or low-normal free T4.
+A high TSH with a still-normal free T4 means the thyroid is still compensating.
+For people already on thyroid medication (levothyroxine), free T4 alongside TSH is the key value for judging whether the dose is right.

 Free T4 (only if TSH is abnormal) high or low — what it means